0xProject/0x-protocol-specification/V2-Specification.md

 | ------ | ------ | ---------------------- |
 | 0x00   | 20     | Address of ERC20 token |

+The `ERC20Proxy` performs the transfer by calling the token's `transferFrom` method.
+The transaction will be reverted if the owner has insufficient balance or if the `ERC20Proxy` does not have sufficient allowance to perform the transfer.

 ### ERC721Proxy

 The ERC20Proxy is responsible for transferring [ERC721 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
 Users must first approve this contract by calling the `approve` or `setApprovalForAll` methods on the token that will be exchanged. `setApprovalForAll` is highly recommended, because it allows the user to approve multiple `tokenIds` with a single transaction.